Atlanta Nursing Home Fall Attorneys

 According to the Centers for Disease Control and Prevention, falls are the leading cause of injuries and death in people ages 65 and older in the U.S. Falls among the elderly may be commonplace, but that doesn’t make them acceptable within a nursing home setting.
 Nursing home falls are often preventable with the right equipment, property features, and care from staff members.
 Even if no one could have prevented the fall, the way the nursing home responds to the incident can also constitute negligence.
 If, for example, staff left the resident on the ground for a while before offering assistance.
-For legal counsel regarding nursing home falls, confide in Butler Prather LLP of Atlanta.
+For legal counsel regarding nursing home falls, contact the Atlanta nursing home neglect attorneys at Butler Prather LLP.

 Sometimes falls occur despite a number of precautions and safety measures.
 In these cases, no one may be legally at fault for the resultant injuries or death.
 Many falls, however, are preventable.
 These falls occur due to slippery floors, improper footwear, and issues such as lack of bedrails.
 In these circumstances, injured parties or surviving family members may have grounds for a lawsuit against the nursing home.
 To have a case against a defendant for a nursing home fall in Atlanta, the plaintiff must prove:

 - The nursing home owed the plaintiff a duty of care.
 The law obligates all elderly care facilities to provide for the physical, emotional, and psychosocial well-being of residents.
 There are many federal and state standards nursing homes must obey in terms of cleanliness, nutrition, and resident care.

 - The nursing home breached its duties.
 This is the most important element in a nursing home fall case.
 The plaintiff or representative must have proof of some form of negligence on the defendant’s part.
 Common examples include lack of signage for slippery floors, improper resident supervision, and unsafe premises.